wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robotbuilder/advanced/robotbuilder-custom-components.rst

 - StringProperty: used when a component needs a string e.g. the name of the component
 - BooleanProperty: used when a component needs a boolean value e.g. putting a button on the SmartDashboard
 - DoubleProperty: used when a component needs a number value e.g. PID constantsChoicesProperty
-- ChildSelectionProperty: used when you need to choose a child component e.g. speed controllers in a RobotDrive
+- ChildSelectionProperty: used when you need to choose a child component e.g. motor controllers in a RobotDrive
 - TypeSelectionProperty: used when you need to choose any component of the given type from anywhere in the program e.g. input and output for a PID command

 The fields for each property are described below: